weaverdgb/weaver-sdk-js/Changelist.md

 ## Develop
 - Add createdAt and createdBy methods to weaver node.
 - adds try/catch to JSON.parsing in cm.prototype.query
+- Allows a Constructor function to be passed to Weaver.Relation.prototype.load

 ## 8.3.0
 - Adds the selectIn method on WeaverQuery, which allows you to load any